Microsoft Flight Simulator 3.0

-Microsoft Flight Simulator, commonly known as Microsoft Flight Simulator 3.0 or FS3, is a flight simulator video game.
-It was released in mid-1988 for the MS-DOS.
+Microsoft Flight Simulator, commonly known as Microsoft Flight Simulator 3.0 or FS3, is a flight simulator video game released in mid-1988 for the MS-DOS.

 Gameplay

 Microsoft Flight Simulator 3 improved the flight experience by adding additional aircraft and airports to the simulated area found in Microsoft Flight Simulator 2.0, as well as improved high-res (EGA) graphics, and other features lifted from the Amiga/ST versions.

 The three simulated aircraft were the Gates Learjet 25, Cessna Skylane, and Sopwith Camel.
 Flight Simulator 3 also allowed the user to customize the display; multiple windows, each displaying one of several views, could be positioned and sized on the screen.
 The supported views included the instrument and control panel, a map view, and various external camera angles.

 This version included a program to convert the old series of Sublogic Scenery Disks into scenery files (known as SCN files), which could then be copied to the FS3 directory, allowing the user to expand the FS world.